parmaja/cliparts/README.md

 Lazarus-Logo
 ============
-Based onbut not copy of it, i take a guid lines from it. http://nature.ca/notebooks/english/cheetah_p1.htm
+Based on (but not copy of it), I tooke it as a guid lines from it.

+http://nature.ca/notebooks/english/cheetah_p1.htm

 Licenese